Home Blog

 Is Namecheap good for a small business website in the UK?

 For domains and low-traffic brochure sites, yes.
-For performance-critical or revenue-heavy websites, it may be too limited in the long term.
+Namecheap offers competitive .co.uk pricing (from around £4.10/year) and shared hosting from £1.70/month.
+For performance-critical or revenue-heavy websites, it may be too limited long term.

 Is Namecheap hosting reliable?

-Are the prices really as low as they look?
+Are Namecheap prices really as low as they look?

-Intro prices are competitive, and renewal pricing is relatively transparent compared to some providers.
-Always check year-two costs and avoid budgeting only for the first term.
+Intro prices are competitive.
+For example, .com domains start at £5.06/year but renew at £11.17/year.
+Shared hosting starts at £1.70/month on yearly billing.
+Renewal pricing is relatively transparent compared to some providers, but always check year-two costs and avoid budgeting only for the first term.

 Should I host my revenue-driving website with Namecheap?

 If your site directly drives leads or sales at scale, stronger performance-focused hosting may better protect margins.
-If you’re launching or testing, Namecheap is a cost-effective starting point.
+If you are launching or testing, Namecheap is a cost-effective starting point.
+You can keep your domain with Namecheap while hosting elsewhere.

 author avatar